 Countering Unhealthy Influencers – how to respond when Big Tobacco, Big Alcohol and Big Food demand a seat at the policy development table?

 This workshop will explore the politics of policy decision making in the sphere of public health.
 Industry often has a prime seat at the table, with rhetoric that emphasizes the need to ‘get the balance right’.

 In contrast the World Health Organization (WHO) has warned that “(w)hen industry is involved in policy-making, rest assured that the most effective control measures will be downplayed or left out entirely.”

-Using the National Alcohol Strategy as a case study, this workshop will examine the tactics used by big industries to influence policy and its outcomes, at a national and international level.
-We will then workshop techniques and strategies to counter, defuse and defend against this involvement, and explore how best to mobilise community opposition to industry tactics.
+Using the National Alcohol Strategy as a case study, this workshop will examine the tactics used by big industries to influence policy and its outcomes.
+We will then workshop who is the opposition, how to develop key messages and consider strategies to counter, defuse and defend against this involvement.

-Participants should leave the workshop with an understanding of the policy process and the way industry uses influence to obtain policy outcomes, and toolkit of strategies to counter the influence and achieve health outcomes.
+Participants should leave the workshop with an introduction to the policy process and the way industry uses influence to obtain policy outcomes, and a range of strategies to counter the influence and achieve health outcomes.

 Systems Practices: How to Use Systems Thinking in your Everyday Work

 Presenters: Dr Seanna Davidson, The Australian Prevention Partnership Centre & Dr Katie Conte, Menzies Centre, University of Sydney.

 Summary: The need to integrate systems approaches into health promotion activities has been well promoted in recent years.
 Yet, the opportunity and capacity to design and fully integrate a systems approach into health promotion programs or evaluations is often beyond the reach of many health promotion staff, where policy and programs are structured at higher levels, while implemented locally.